Home

 #Man #stormed #Capitol #caveman #costume #jail

-A New York Metropolis choose’s son who stormed the U.S. Capitol sporting a furry “caveman” costume was sentenced on Friday to eight months in jail.
+A New York City decide’s son who stormed the U.S. Capitol sporting a furry “caveman” costume was sentenced on Friday to eight months in prison.

-Mostofsky had asked the choose for mercy, saying he was ashamed of his “contribution to the chaos of that day.”
+Mostofsky had requested the choose for mercy, saying he was ashamed of his “contribution to the chaos of that day.”

 Mostofsky was carrying a strolling stick and wearing a furry costume when he joined the mob that attacked the Capitol.
-He informed a pal that the costume expressed his perception that “even a caveman” would know that the 2020 presidential election was stolen from former President Donald Trump.
+He advised a pal that the costume expressed his perception that “even a caveman” would know that the 2020 presidential election was stolen from former President Donald Trump.

 Additionally on Friday, a federal judge agreed to postpone a trial in July for members of the far-right Oath Keepers militia group charged with conspiring to forcefully halt the peaceable switch of power after President Joe Biden’s 2020 electoral victory.

-Greater than 160 defendants have been sentenced, including over 60 who've been sentenced to phrases of imprisonment starting from 14 days to 5 years and three months.
+Greater than 160 defendants have been sentenced, including over 60 who have been sentenced to phrases of imprisonment ranging from 14 days to five years and three months.

 Mostofsky has labored as an assistant architect in New York.
 His father, Steven Mostofsky, is a state courtroom decide in Brooklyn.

-Boasberg mentioned none of the supportive letters submitted by Mostofsky’s household and pals explain how he “went down this rabbit hole of election fantasy.”
+Boasberg mentioned not one of the supportive letters submitted by Mostofsky’s family and pals explain how he “went down this rabbit gap of election fantasy.”

 Quelle: apnews.com